johnmaeda/designintechreport-2018/README.md

 `src/index.md` is the markdown source file for [remark.js](https://github.com/gnab/remark).

+Github Flavoured Markdown [explicitly states](https://github.github.com/gfm/#list-items) that 4 spaces are needed to indent list items, which is a bit wider, personally.
+It may make you better if you configure the tab width of your editor to 2 spaces or whatever you prefer and use tabs in Markdown files.

 ## Building

 Runing the following command outputs compiled files in the `build` directory.